 Progress towards market-based solutions to water scarcity is very slow.
 Few politicians are prepared to contemplate risk of cultural change on this scale.
 The exception might be the Middle East region, where extreme methods of demand management of freshwater are accepted as part of everyday life.

 Another embryonic concept at a very early stage involves the award of legal rights to rivers.
-As yet seen only in a handful of countries, this approach would strengthen resistance to development proposals that threaten the sustainability of freshwater resources.
+Pioneered in New Zealand and India in 2017, this approach would strengthen resistance to development proposals that threaten the sustainability of freshwater resources.

 more Water Scarcity briefings (updated April 2018)